tytydraco/yessleep/out/Doctor_Diablo.md

 He held it up towards my face and began to approach me.
 Absolute mortifying terror overwhelmed me.
 The grimace on his face had now transformed into a crooked evil grin.
 I squirmed and writhed as I struggled to get off the table.
 He laughed and laughed the closer he got to my face with the thing.

 "Good night Gringo!" he yelped with glee.
 If only I had listened to Pedro.
-That little boy had tried to warm me.
+That little boy had tried to warn me.

 Then everything faded to black.
 My vision, the sound, my consciousness.